JachymT/a-level-cs-blog/Algorithms and programming/2.3/2.3.1/Notes.md

 Implemented using a priotity queue.

 ### A*
 The A* algorithm is a more general dijkstra's algorithm used to find a specific node, rather than all nodes in a graph.
 Uses heuristic approach to better direct where Dikstra searches.
 Uses aproximate distance, for example using as the crow flies distances for aproximation.
 Imagine raises nodes up to make a hill going towards the node you want to find.
+For example if you want to drive to Edinburgh, you don't need to search any nodes to the south.